LivingLogic/LivingLogic.Python.xist/docs/OLDNEWS.rst

 Changes in ll-nightshade 0.7 (released 03/16/2007)
 """"""""""""""""""""""""""""""""""""""""""""""""""

 *	A new decorator :class:`withconnection` has been added.
-This can be use to retry database operations in case of stale connections.
+This can be used to retry database operations in case of stale connections.